futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 }
 ```

-gap property is a shorthand property for the row-gap and the column-gap properties:
+### `gap` property is a shorthand property for the row-gap and the column-gap properties

 ```css
 .grid-container {